Yusuf Osman Samatar

 Yusuf Osman Samatar (Barda'ad) (Yuusuf Cismaan Samatar (Bardacad)15 March 1932 – 13 February 2020) was a Somali lawyer, post-colonial political party leader, and member of Somalia's parliament.
 First arrested in 1969, Samatar was arrested again in 1975 by the dictatorial regime and detained without charge or trial.
 A prisoner of conscience, Samatar would spend nearly two decades in prison, mostly in solitary confinement making him the longest serving political prisoner in Somalia's history.

 Personal life

 Born in the Nugal region of Somalia in 1932, Yusuf Osman Samatar hails from the Majeerteen clan.
 He completed his primary and secondary school studies in Somalia before leaving for Italy to study political science at the University of Rome.
 In the 1950s, Samatar returned to Somalia where he attended law school, obtaining a law degree before entering the political scene.

 Yusuf Osman Samatar was married twice, first to Zeinab with whom he had three children and later in the 1970s to the daughter of prominent politician Muse Boqor.
-Samatar currently resides with his wife Maryan Muse Boqor in Boston.
+In the latter years of life, Samatar resided with his wife Maryan Muse Boqor in Boston.